flutter/website/src/deployment/flavors.md

 In contrast, the paid version has basic app functionality, extra features, different styles for paid users, and no ads.

-Another example where you might use flavors is for feature development.
+You also might use flavors for feature development.
-If you’ve built a new feature and want to try it out, you could set up a flavor to test out the feature.
+If you’ve built a new feature and want to try it out, you could set up a flavor to test it out.
-Your production code remains unaffected until you are ready to deploy your new feature.
+Your production code remains unaffected until you're ready to deploy your new feature.

-Flavors function by letting you define compile time configurations and set parameters that are read at runtime depending on your app needs.
+Flavors let you define compile-time configurations and set parameters that are read at runtime to customize your app's behavior.

 This document guides you through setting up Flutter flavors for iOS and Android.